manojkhanwalkar/SimpleBlockChain/README.md

 4. The in memory structure uses Merkle tree and disk based files form a block chain.
 The index is a bloom filter on the transactionid.
 The file naming conventions make it easy to narrow down the search for a transaction.

-The details of the BCN internals are explained separately below.

 2. Querying the transaction details of a recorded transaction